Amazonian shamanism, Ayahuasca, plant medicines – Q&A for Life Art Media (Photo Courtesy: Isabel Grau)

 The Psychotria viridis – on the other hand – is a botanical source of Dimethyltryptamine (known as well as DMT and N,N-dimethyltryptamine), and is found and produced in small quantities also by our own brain.
 DMT alone would not work – taken orally – without the intervention of the MAO inhibitors.

-The power of the medicine – “el poder de la medicina” – according to Don Alfredo, resides in the bubble formations that are produced – and may be seen – during the brew boiling process.
+The power of the medicine – “el poder de la medicina” – according to some Shipibo shamans, resides in the bubble formations that are produced and may be seen during the boiling of the brew.

 The Brew: Plant Alchemy of the Amazon Basin

 Of all identified species of Banisteriopsis in the entire Amazon basin, the most common one used by the shamans and vegetalistas in Peru, is the Cielo ayahuasca variety, believed to induce heavenly visions (cielo means “heaven” in Spanish).
 It also goes under the name of Ayahuasca amarilla (“yellow ayahuasca”, in Spanish).
 There is also an immense variety of recipes for the preparation of the brew, which have the purpose of enhancing the experience of taking the Ayahuasca, boosting the mareacion (status of inebriation and intoxication following the drinking of the brew), in either length or quality/intensity, or both.
 Specifically, the Chagropanga (Diplopterys cabrerana), used more widely in the Colombian Amazon – is a powerful source of 5-MeO-DMT.